ken90242/todoList/README.md

   2. create two tables:
     - (1) list (_id, user_id, content, status)
+          format(ObjectId,ObjectId,String,boolean)
     - (2) user (_id, user_name, password)
+          format(ObjectId,String,String)

   3. Insert val:
     - No need to insert _id value, it will be created by mongodb automatically
-    - password need to be encryted by bcrypt, caused it will be examined
+    - password must be encryted by bcrypt, or it will not pass the verification

   4. Port number: 27017

 # start mongod